-Our mission is to provide vital resources to sustainably improve health and wellness, while providing training and education to the people in the impoverished regions of Western Guatemala and Southern Mexico.
+Our mission is to provide vital resources, while providing training and education, to sustainably improve health and wellness of the people in the impoverished regions of Western Guatemala and Southern Mexico.

 The Hospital de la Familia, located in the town of Nuevo Progreso, Guatemala, was formally opened and dedicated February 8, 1976.
 It exists due to the vision and commitment of three extraordinary individuals: Padre Cayetano Bertoldo, a local priest from Italy; Jack Younger, a San Francisco Bay Area contractor, and Jeanine Archimbaud, a Canadian dedicated to working in poor communities in Latin America.